|

 #1: Using Recycled Materials

-Better Builders, Farwell New Construction, Design by PRDG Architecture + Design
+FARWELL_04Better Builders, Farwell New Construction, Design by PRDG Architecture + Design

 Incorporating recycled materials into your construction project is a simple yet effective way for homeowners to reduce their environmental impact.
 From roofing and insulation to adhesives and paint, many essential construction materials can be sourced with a high percentage of recycled content.
 Not only does this choice reduce the demand for virgin resources, but it also encourages sustainable manufacturing processes.
-For example, reusing crushed concrete as a fill for foundations or driveways instead of mined gravel is not only eco-friendly but often comes at a similar cost.
+For example, reusing crushed concrete as a fill for foundations or driveways instead of mined gravel is eco-friendly and often comes at a similar cost.

 Insulation is a crucial element in any building, and you can choose options made from 100% recycled materials, such as paper or plastic, or even unconventional or natural material choices, like sustainable wool insulation.
 While some sustainable materials may have a higher initial cost, their long-term benefits in terms of energy efficiency and reduced environmental impact make them a worthwhile investment.